Animal Planet Zooventure: Round Two

 Two more contestants also played three games, absolutely the same, as in Round 1.
 The winner of that stunt won 10 points.
 Afterwards, an employee of the San Diego Zoo, asked the contestants a multiple-choice question, also worth 10 points.
 After he/she has read the question to the players, the players held up either sign, with the answer, being marked on them.
 In Season 2, employees of the San Diego Zoo, were no longer asked the contestants questions, instead, Roth asked a series of rapid-fire questions, of the 9 habits and/or things relating to the animal, itself and contestants buzzed-in and guessed the habit and/or a thing of the animal.
 A correct answer earned that contestant a point.
 The round was played for 30 seconds (originally 45), and the contestant with the most correct answers, when time ran out won 10 points.
 If the game was tied, they both get 10 points.

 Both players went to the board with seven animal answers, being marked on them.
 Only 3 of the 7 fit, in the category read by Roth, at the beginning of the game, each day.
 The contestants alternated turns, by selecting the answer that best fits the category.
 Whoever scored two out of the three answers, wins 20 points.
-If there's a tie, at the end of the game, then Roth showed the contestant one final correct or incorrect answer and had to decide if it fits the category or not.
+If there was a tie, at the end of the game, then Roth showed the contestant one final correct or incorrect answer and had to decide if it fits the category or not.
 A correct response gave both contestants 20 points, if a player missed a question, then, only the person who got the first two right answers get 20 points, alone.
 In Season 2, both contestants went on a Field Trip, and had to watch and listened to the entire clip about the animal's habits, behavior and things.
 Once the video was over, both of them were given 20 seconds (originally 30) to match each and every one of those habits, behavior and things of an animal, on the board.
-After each statement, they weren't allowed to make any changes (ex. time would've ran out, if they did, though in earlier episodes, they needed to make any changes, if time permitted).
+After each statement, they weren't allowed to make any changes (ex. time would have ran out, if they did, though in earlier episodes, they needed to make any changes, if time permitted).
 When time ran out, Roth went over to each of the contestants' boards and found out how well they matched.
 Whoever matched the most habits about an animal, won the game and 10 points.
 If there was a tie, a true/false tie-breaker question will be asked.
-A contestant who answered correctly won the game, however, a contestant who answered incorrectly, their opponent automatically won the game.
+A contestant who answered correctly won the game, but a contestant who answered incorrectly, their opponent automatically won the game.